Imagine Hypnotics Phone: 919-745-1225 E-Mail

 Is hypnosis safe?

 Yes, very safe.
 Hypnosis is a natural relaxed state of mind.
 Contrary to how hypnosis is depicted on TV, movies, and stage acts, you can not get "stuck" in hypnosis (you would simply fall asleep and wake up rested) or made to do anything against your will.
 It simply does not work that way.
-Your conscious mind never leaves, is always on standby and you are in control.
+Your conscious mind never leaves the session, is always on standby and you are in control.
 Hypnosis is a safe and enjoyable experience.

 What can hypnosis help me with?

-Will hypnosis work in a single session?
-There are times when one hypnotherapy session can be effective in achieving your goal.
-However, hypnosis is a tool and it may be unrealistic to expect lasting results in just one session.
-Sometimes multiple sessions may be required to achieve your desired objectives.
+There are times when one hypnosis session can be effective in achieving your goal.
+However, hypnosis is a process and it may be unrealistic to expect lasting results in just one session.
+Therefore, multiple sessions may be required to achieve your desired objectives.

 Will hypnosis work if I don't want to change or resist change?